Inside 'Moonage Daydream': the David Bowie doc that nearly killed its director

 Shortly afterwards, in January 2016, Bowie passed away.
 Morgen called his former business manager Bill Zysblat, suggesting that The Thin White Duke would be perfect for such an unconventional approach.
 Zysblat told him that for the past two decades, Bowie had archived everything. “[Bowie] had said to Bill, ‘What are we going to do with all this stuff?
 I don’t want to make a traditional documentary.’
 And that was when I showed up.”
 The first filmmaker granted permission to wade through this treasure trove, Morgen spent the next five years submerged in Bowie-land.

-“I had a massive heart attack in the studio”
+“I had a massive heart attack”

 –director Brett Morgen